haobo-yuan/IDS706-7-PyPackage/README.md

 ![roadmap](pictures/Roadmap.png)

-Here is a demo video show you a detailed explanation of this project.
+Here is a demo video show you a detailed explanation of this roadmap.

 [![Watch the video](https://img.youtube.com/vi/tp5cN8F3yIM/hqdefault.jpg)](https://youtu.be/tp5cN8F3yIM)